kyegomez/GeneSplice/README.md

 > "Nature uses only the longest threads to weave her patterns, so each small piece of her fabric reveals the organization of the entire tapestry." - Richard Feynman

-Hello, brave explorers of the biological frontier!
-Welcome to the Geneplice project, a shining beacon in the field of Bioinformatics Machine Learning (BioML), able to grapple with the overwhelming complexity of biological data at an unimaginable scale.
-This, indeed, is the holy grail you've been seeking.

 ## What is Geneplice?

 Leveraging advanced machine learning techniques, particularly transformer-based models, in the realm of gene editing could revolutionize the treatment of genetic disorders and disease.
 GeneSplice aims to harness the capabilities of transformer models to expedite and streamline the creation of plasmid DNA sequences for CRISPR gene editing.